spryker/spryker-docs/docs/dg/dev/guidelines/project-development-guidelines.md

 During development and after going live, we recommend checking for security updates of external and Spryker dependencies on a regular basis.

-Additionally, we recommend keeping modules up to date in general.
+Additionally, we recommend keeping all modules up to date in general.
+[Evaluator tool](docs/dg/dev/guidelines/keeping-a-project-upgradable/keeping-a-project-upgradable.html) can be helpfull in this case.

 In order to keep track of the Spryker's modules updates, you can use the [Release App history page](https://api.release.spryker.com/release-history).
 Release groups are created for each Spryker's feature/fix release.
 Each release group contains a list of modules that have been updated.
 You can use this information to check if any of the modules you are using have been updated and also use provided command to update them manually.

 Also, you need to update you infrastructure and use latest provided docker images.
 E.g. each year we update PHP version and provide new docker images for it.
 Also all code updates from Spryker side will require new PHP version, so you need to update it as well.
+You can check supported PHP versions in the [Docker Hub](https://hub.docker.com/r/spryker/php) or you can check version of Docker SDK in the [Spryker Docker SDK repo](https://github.com/spryker/docker-sdk).

 ## Apply coding guidelines
 Starting from the first day of development, apply the [coding guidelines](/docs/dg/dev/guidelines/coding-guidelines/coding-guidelines.html).
 Pay attention to an [architecture convention](/docs/dg/dev/architecture/architectural-convention.html) page as in addition it provides a set of rules and recommendations that applicable specifically for project development.

 ## Use custom namespaces
-As a recommendation, instead of using the `Pyz` namespace, you can use your own namespace for project development.
+Instead of using the `Pyz` namespace, it's possible to use your own namespace for project development.
 For example, use the project name as a namespace.
-But be advised that most of existing examples and documentation use the `Pyz` namespace.
+Please note that most of existing examples and documentation use the `Pyz` namespace, and you will have to adjust the code every time you want to use it.

 ## Use custom names
 Use custom names for everything that is added on the project level, like the following: